-5.5 What else qualifies for PIC?
+What else qualifies for PIC?

-In addition to prescribed automation equipment and training, you can enjoy the tax benefits under PIC on your investment spending in any of the following activities:
+In addition to IT and automation equipment, and training, you can enjoy the tax benefits under PIC on your investment spending in any of the following activities:

-- Acquisition of intellectual property (e.g., patents, copyrights and trademarks) - · Registration of intellectual property - Research and development - Design projects approved by DesignSingapore Council
+- Acquisition and in-licensing9 of intellectual property (eg, patent, copyright and trademarks) - Registration of intellectual property - Research and development - Design projects approved by DesignSingapore Council Businesses can find out more about how they can benefit from the PIC scheme at the IRAS website.

-Businesses can find out more about how they can benefit from the PIC scheme at our website, http://www.iras.gov.sg.
-For assistance on PIC, you can contact us:
+For assistance on PIC, you can contact IRAS:

 - Helpline for companies: 1800 3568 622

-- Helpline for sole-proprietors and partnerships: 635 I 3534
+- Helpline for sole proprietors/partnerships: 635 | 3534

 - Email: picredit@iras.gov.sg

-6 Do you need to register for GST?
+Do you need to register for GST?

-- 6.1 Compulsory GST registration - 6.1.1 You are required to continually assess whether your business needs to be registered for GST compulsorily.
-In most cases, registering for GST is compulsory when: - Your business turnover for the past four quarters is more than \$1 million (unless you are certain that business turnover in the next 12 months will not exceed \$1 million); or - You are currently making sales and you can reasonably expect your business turnover in the next 12 months to be more than \$1 million. - 6.1.2 If your situation is either of the above, you need to apply for GST registration within 30 days of the date which your registration liability arises. - 6.2 Computing your business turnover For GST registration purpose, the method to use for computing business turnover depends on your business set-up (e.g., sole-proprietorship, partnership or private limited company).
-SMA
+Compulsory GST registration

+You are required to continually assess whether your business needs to be registered for GST compulsorily.
+In most cases, registering for GST is compulsory when:

+- Your taxable turnover for the past four quarters is more than \$1 million (unless you are certain that business turnover in the next 12 months will not exceed \$1 million); or - You can reasonably expect your taxable turnover in the next 12 months to be more than \$1 million.

+If your situation is either of the above, you need to apply for GST registration within 30 days of the date when your registration liability arises.

+Computing your business turnover

+The method to use for computing business turnover for GST registration purposes depends on your business set-up (eg, sole proprietorship, partnership or private limited company).

-Sole- proprietorship (individual) Partnership Company (e.g., private limited company) How do I compute my business turnover?
-Combine the turnover of: All your sole-proprietorship businesses, and Income derived from trade, vocation or profession.
+Sole proprietorship (individual) Partnership Company (eg, private limited company) How do I compute my business turnover?
+Combine the turnover of: • all your sole proprietorship businesses; and • income derived from your trade, vocation or profession.
 Combine turnover of all partnership businesses with the same composition of partners.
 Compute turnover of that single company.
-If your company (as a legal entity) owns sole-proprietorship businesses, you need to combine the turnover of: • The company, and • All its sole-proprietorship businesses.
+If your company (as a legal entity) owns sole proprietorship businesses, you need to combine the turnover of: • the company, and • all its sole proprietorship businesses.
 How will my businesses be registered for GST?
-GST registration will be in the name of the sole-proprietor (i.e., your name).
-All sole-proprietorship businesses under your name will be GST-registered.
-This includes sole-proprietorship businesses which you may set up in the future.
+GST registration will be in the name of the sole proprietor (ie, your name).
+All sole proprietorship businesses under your name will be GST-registered.
+This includes sole proprietorship businesses which you may set up in the future.
 GST registration will be in the name of the respective partnership businesses.
-Once your partnership is GST-registered, all businesses with the same composition of partners need to be GST-registered.
+Once your partnership is GST-registered, all businesses with the same composition of partners need to be GST registered.
 This includes businesses with the same composition of partners which you may set up in the future.
 GST registration will be in the name of your company.